Drosophila: Polyandry

-The following section is based on the following Drosophila species: Drosophila serrata, Drosophila pseudoobscura, Drosophila melanogaster, and Drosophila neotestacea.
+The following section is based on the following Drosophila species: D. serrata, D. pseudoobscura, D. melanogaster, and D. neotestacea.
 Polyandry is a prominent mating system among Drosophila.
 Females mating with multiple sex partners has been a beneficial mating strategy for Drosophila.
 The benefits include both pre and post copulatory mating.
 Pre-copulatory strategies are the behaviours associated with mate choice and the genetic contributions, such as production of gametes, that are exhibited by both male and female Drosophila regarding mate choice.
 Post copulatory strategies include sperm competition, mating frequency, and sex-ratio meiotic drive.

 These lists are not inclusive.
-Polyandry among the Drosophila pseudoobscura in North America vary in their number of mating partners.
+Polyandry among the D. pseudoobscura in North America vary in their number of mating partners.
 There is a connection between the number of time females choose to mate and chromosomal variants of the third chromosome.
 It is believed that the presence of the inverted polymorphism is why re-mating by females occurs.
 The stability of these polymorphisms may be related to the sex-ratio meiotic drive.

-However, for Drosophila subobscura, the main mating system is monandry, not normally seen in Drosophila.
+However, for D. subobscura, the main mating system is monandry, not normally seen in Drosophila.

 Sperm competition

-The following section is based on the following Drosophila species: Drosophila melanogaster, Drosophila simulans, and Drosophila mauritiana.
+The following section is based on the following Drosophila species: D. melanogaster, D. simulans, and D. mauritiana.
 Sperm competition is a process that polyandrous Drosophila females use to increase the fitness of their offspring.
 The female Drosophila has two sperm storage organs, the spermathecae and seminal receptacle, that allows her to choose the sperm that will be used to inseminate her eggs.
 However, some species of Drosophila have evolved to only use one or the other.
 Females have little control when it comes to cryptic female choice.
 Female Drosophila through cryptic choice, one of several post-copulatory mechanisms, which allows for the detection and expelling of sperm that reduces inbreeding possibilities.
-Manier et al. 2013 has categorized the post copulatory sexual selection of Drosophila melanogaster, Drosophila simulans, and Drosophila mauritiana into the following three stages: insemination, sperm storage, and fertilizable sperm.
+Manier et al. (2013) has categorized the post copulatory sexual selection of D. melanogaster, D. simulans, and D. mauritiana into the following three stages: insemination, sperm storage, and fertilizable sperm.
 Among the preceding species there are variations at each stage that play a role in the natural selection process.
 This sperm competition has been found to be a driving force in the establishment of reproductive isolation during speciation.

+Parthenogenesis and gynogenesis

+Parthenogenesis does not occur in D. melanogaster, but in the gyn-f9 mutant, gynogenesis occurs at low frequency.
+The natural populations of D. mangebeirai are entirely female, making it the only obligate parthenogenetic species of Drosophila.
+Parthenogenesis is facultative in parthenogenetica and mercatorum.